mojso/Domoticz_scripts/README.md

 Earthquake info from www.seismicportal.eu more detailed information on telegram about the earthquake

-# Venetian Blinds  and Device to control  Blindsvfrom Dmoticz
+# Venetian Blinds  and Device to control  Blindsv from Dmoticz

 -- Blinds dimmer script using ESPEasy by mojso
 -- 1. put the script in Events as Lua script